Author: Richard Barbrook and Andy Cameron

 The history of the Internet also contradicts the tenets of the free market ideologues.
 For the first twenty years of its existence, the Net’s development was almost completely dependent on the much reviled American federal government.
 Whether via the US military or through the universities, large amounts of tax payers’ dollars went into building the Net infrastructure and subsidising the cost of using its services.
 At the same time, many of the key Net programs and applications were invented either by hobbyists or by professionals working in their spare-time.
 For instance, the MUD program which allows real-time Net conferencing was invented by a group of students who wanted to play fantasy games over a computer network.

 One of the weirdest things about the rightwards drift of the Californian Ideology is that the West Coast itself is a creation of the mixed economy.
 Government dollars were used to build the irrigation systems, highways, schools, universities and other infrastructural projects which makes the good life possible in California.
 On top of these public subsidies, the West Coast hi tech industrial complex has been feasting off the fattest pork barrel in history for decades.
 The US government has poured billions of tax dollars into buying planes, missiles, electronics and nuclear bombs from Californian companies.
 For those not blinded by laissez-faire dogmas, it was obvious that the Americans have always had state planning: only they call it the defence budget.
 At the same time, key elements of the West Coast’s lifestyle come from its long tradition of cultural bohemianism.
-Although they were later commercialised, community media, new age spiritualism, surfing, health food, recreational drugs, pop music and many other forms of cultural heterodoxy all emerged from the decidedly non-commercial scenes based around university campuses, artists’ communities and rural communes.
+Although they were later commercialised, community media, new age spiritualism, surfing, lesbian & gay liberation, health food, recreational drugs, pop music and many other forms of cultural heterodoxy all emerged from the decidedly non-commercial scenes based around university campuses, artists’ communities and rural communes.
 Without its DIY culture, California’s myths wouldn’t have the global resonance which they have today.

 All of this public funding and community involvement has had an enormously beneficial albeit unacknowledged and uncosted effect on the development of Silicon Valley and other hi tech industries.
 Capitalist entrepreneurs often have an inflated sense of their own resourcefulness in developing new ideas and give little recognition to the contributions made by either the state, their own labour force or the wider community.
 All technological progress is cumulative it depends on the results of a collective historical process and must be counted, at least in part, as a collective achievement.
 Hence, as in every other industrialised country, American entrepreneurs have inevitably relied on state intervention and DIY initiatives to nurture and develop their industries.
 When Japanese companies threatened to take over the American microchip market, the libertarian computer capitalists of California had no ideological qualms about joining a state sponsored cartel organised to fight off the invaders from the East.
 Until the Net programs allowing community participation within cyberspace could be included, Bill Gates believed that Microsoft had no choice but to delay the launch of Windows ’95.
 As in other sectors of the modern economy, the question facing the emerging hypermedia industry isn’t whether or not it will be organised as a mixed economy, but what sort of mixed economy it will be.